 - the applicant's success in other graduate-level course work, if any. - the applicant's undergraduate academic record. - the applicant's length of professional work experience. - the strength of letters of recommendation assessing the applicant's potential success in graduate studies.

-Admission Requirements:
+Admission Requirements for the MSNS Program:

-To be admitted to the Master of Science in Nutrition Science program, students must meet the following criteria:
+To be admitted to the Master of Science in Nutrition Science (MSNS) program, students must meet the following criteria: